About Chubu Centrair International Airport (Central Japan International Airport) (NGO)

-Also known as Chubu Centrair International Airport, Central Japan International Airport serves the city of Nagoya and Japan’s central Chubu region.
+Also known as Central Japan International Airport, Chubu Centrair International Airport serves the city of Nagoya and Japan's central Chubu region.
 Our guide to the airport includes information on terminal facilities, local transportation access and details of nearby hotels.

-There are five information counters at the airport; these are located on the first, second and third levels of the terminal building.
+There are nine information counters at the airport; eight are located on the first, second and third levels of Terminal 1 and one is on the first floor arrival lobby on Terminal 2.
 Staff at these desks can also help with registration for use of rental wheelchairs and baby pushchairs.
 Volunteers dressed in orange jackets can also assist with queries.

-It takes approximately 40 minutes to drive from central Nagoya to Central Japan International Airport.
-First, head south on the Nagoya Expressway (tolls apply), then merge onto the Chita Peninsula Road, before finally following the Centrair Line westwards to the airport.
+It takes approximately 45 minutes to drive from central Nagoya to Chubu Centrair International Airport.
+First, head south on the Nagoya Expressway (tolls apply), then merge onto the Chita Hanto Road, before finally following the Centrair Line westwards to the airport.

 1 Chome-1 Centrair

-Central Japan International Airport is located on a man-made island 35km (22 miles) south of Nagoya.
+Chubu Centrair International Airport is located on Ise Bay, a man-made island around 50km (31 miles) south of Nagoya.

 +81 569 381 195